Skrylar/ImpromptuModular/README.md

 ![IM](res/img/Clocked.jpg)

 A chainable master clock module with swing, clock delay and pulse width controls, with master BPM from 30 to 300 and all mult/div ratios up to 16, including 1.5 and 2.5, and with additional ratios spanning prime numbers and powers of two up to 64.
 The clock can produce waveforms with adjustable pulse widths for use with envelope generators or sequencers that use the clock pulse to produce their gate signals.
+The clock can also be synchronized to an external clock source.

 For a tutorial on Clocked regarding chaining, clock multiplications and divisions, swing and clock delay features, please see Nigel Sixsmith's [Talking Rackheads episode 12](https://www.youtube.com/watch?v=ymfOh1yCzU4).

 **SWING**: The clock swing is loosely based on the [Roger Linn method](https://www.attackmagazine.com/technique/passing-notes/daw-drum-machine-swing/).
 For a given clock, all even clocks pulses are offset forward/backward according to the setting of the Swing knob; at 0 (top) everything is aligned as normal.
 At -100, all even clocks would coincide with odd clocks preceding them, and at +100 they would line up with subsequent clock pulses).
 The knob thus goes from -99 to +99 such that no beats are missed.
 In its extreme positions, the timing is tighter than 99 percent of a clock period (the 99 value is only a rough indication).